 Bank tellers can usually help you reset your debit card PIN.
 Knowing your current PIN will likely make your experience more straightforward, but isn't always needed if you can provide identification, like a government-issued photo ID.

-If you’ve lost your card or suspect it was stolen, your bank can assist you in keeping your information secure.
+If you’ve lost your card or suspect it was stolen, consider contacting your bank for next steps to help secure your personal information.
 Changing a debit card PIN is typically a routine procedure at most banks, often with multiple methods available for your convenience.
 While having your current PIN handy usually facilitates the process, it’s still possible to set up a new PIN without it.